ChatImproVR/The-Book/src/setting_up_plugin_development_environment.md

 # Setting up Plugin Development Environment

-Firstly, plugins can be made entirely independant of the engine in their own repositories or folders.
+Plugins are typically developed in their own repositories or folders.

-To get started, clone the plugin template repo like so:

 ## Using the template
 The easiest way to get started is to fork the